 What has been your biggest failure with All Girls Shave Club so far?

-There have been many failures, let’s not pretend there hasn’t.
-One of the biggest things that comes to mind is not paying attention to my margins early on.
+There have been many failures, let's not pretend there haven’t.
+One of the biggest things that come to mind is not paying attention to my margins early on.

 Be very careful managing your margins early on and understanding those numbers.
 Even if you're not a financial person, you have to get really comfortable with those numbers because it's a slippery slope if you let it go without staying on top of it.

 So many of us forget what actually goes into running a product-based business.
 It's not just the product, it's the packaging, the labels, the shipping cost to the purchaser, the shipping cost from the manufacturer as well as all the time, energy and effort you have to put into actually creating a product.

 Business isn’t linear, it’s cyclical because we have to constantly think about how we can improve our margins, do things more efficiently and consider what our team looks like.